Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

-A macronode wire is a chain of entangled pairs, meeting at sites known as macronodes, shown in Fig.~\ref{macronodecartoon}.
-Measuring the modes in each macronode implements a string of sequential teleportations (from right to left in the figure).
+A macronode wire is a chain of entangled pairs that are logically linked together at macronodes, a grouping of local modes.
+Non-local measurements on the macronodes, a beam splitter interaction followed by local measurements at each local modes, implements a string of sequential teleportations (from right to left), see Fig.~\ref{macronodecartoon}.
 For more information, see Ref.~\cite{Menicucci2011a, Alexander2014}.